DJI-Mobile-SDK-Tutorials/Android-VideoStreamDecodingSample/README.md

  - Android System 4.2+
  - DJI Android SDK 3.5.1

+## IMPORTANT: Install `git lfs`

+This repository uses Git Large File Storage (`git lfs`) for JNI lib storage.
+Please install `git lfs` from [here](https://github.com/git-lfs/git-lfs/wiki/Installation).

+After `git lfs` installation, you can clone or pull just like normal repository.

+Click [here](https://github.com/git-lfs/git-lfs/wiki/Tutorial) for more information on `git lfs`.

+>NOTE: You CANNOT use **DOWNLOAD** feature because it does not automatically pull from `git lfs`.
+Please use `git clone`.
+If you want to clone only latest commit, you can use `--depth 1` option of `git clone`.

 ## Explanation

 For this sample code's explanation, please refer to <https://developer.dji.com/mobile-sdk/documentation/sample-code/index.html>.